 All rights are reserved by Oral History Summer School.

 Researchers will understand that:

-This interview with Carol Murray was recorded via Zoom on August 15, 2022 while the Carol was in her office at Vassar College in Poughkeepsie, NY and Annelise, the interviewer, was in her home in Oakland, California.
+This interview with Carol Murray was recorded via Zoom on August 15, 2022 while the Carol was in her office in Poughkeepsie, NY and Annelise, the interviewer, was in her home in Oakland, California.
 The interview begins with Carol describing her transition into her new role as the Executive Director of the Wimpfheimer Laboratory Nursery School at Vassar College.
 She talks about the decision to close the school twice after COVID-19 exposures among students, and the challenges of navigating changing safety guidance from the county, the college and the CDC.
 She says that at this point, she feels less concerned about COVID-19 impacting her health personally, and reflects that COVID-19 safety choices feel more individual than they have previously.
 She then discusses ways that the COVID-19 pandemic highlighted the need to value care work and imagines what a government that treats care work as essential might look like.
 She compares the government benefits that war veterans receive to what caregivers typically receive.
 In thinking about how the pandemic has shaped todays society, she describes seeing families relocate and add new members to their household to provide care during the pandemic.
-She challenges the idea young children need socialization outside of their family and caregiving networks, and reflects that she's seen little negative impact of the pandemic on students ages 0-5 that she instructs.
+She challenges the idea that young children need socialization outside of their family and caregiving networks and reflects that she's seen little negative impact of the pandemic on students ages 0-5 that she instructs.
 The interview winds down with Carol highlighting how remote communication technologies that became prominent during the pandemic have allowed her to connect with educators around the world with ease.
 To close, she offers the idea that our current society oppresses children when we see them as needy or selfish and suggests that we would do well to place a greater emphasis on the rights of children to play and learn.

 Audio Quality Scale

 Low - There is some background noise and the narrator is hard to hear.